You saw an error message in CAD containing the text Unhandled exception.

 The Properties dialog box will open for the selected file.

-With the Security tab open, find and highlight your username in the Group or user names area.
+With the Security tab open, find and highlight your username in the Group or user names section.

 Check the Permissions for Users area to find out whether you have full permission for this file.
 In the above example, the user only has Read & Execute and Read permissions.

 Click Edit to open the Permissions dialog box for this file.
-Check the Full Control box in the Permissions for Users area, then click Apply.
+Check the Full Control box in the Permissions for Users section, then click Apply.

 You should now see checks next to all permissions except Special Permissions in the Properties dialog box.